-(See Note A-2.4.10. for determination of hydraulic loads and drainage pipe sizes.)
+(See Note A-2.4.10. for determination of hydraulic loads and nominal pipe sizes of drainage pipes.)

 2.4.10.1.
 Total Load on a Pipe

 - 1) The hydraulic load on a pipe is the total load from - a) every fixture that is connected to the system upstream of the pipe, - b) every fixture for which provision is made for future connection upstream of the pipe, and - c) all roofs and paved surfaces that drain into the system upstream of the pipe.